-Thus in short, the basic traditional features of Indian Administration were:-
+Thus, to summarize, the traditional features of Indian Administration may be characterised as

-- Centralized.

-- Primarily based on transfer of hereditary power and privileges.
+- Centralized. - Primarily based on transfer of hereditary power and privileges.

-- Legitimised by Military power.

-- Bureaucracy had a Military character.
+- Legitimised by Military power. - Bureaucracy had a Military character.

-Arthasastra : An unfading work of Koutilya, deals with Social Economy and Administrative management of the State.
+- Arthasastra: An unfading work of Kautilya, deals with Social Economy and Administrative Management of the State. - Personnel Administration: The management of employees within the administration focusing on their relationship within the organization.

-- Analyse the features of the administrative set up in Mauryan period. - Explain in detail the importance of Kautilya'sArthashastra. - Discuss administrative set up in Mughal period. - Elaborate the functioning of revenue system in Mughal administration. - Analyse the role of the king in Mauryan administration. - What are the implications of administrative system in Ancient India. - Point out the role of Ministry of Morals. - Write a note on administration of justice during Mughal period. - Mention features of Gupta period administration in India.
+- Analyse the features of the administrative set up in Mauryan period. - Explain in detail the importance of Kautilya'sArthashastra. - Discuss administrative set up in Mughal period. - Elaborate the functioning of revenue system in Mughal administration. - Analyse the role of the king in Mauryan administration.

+- What are the implications of administrative system in Ancient India. - Point out the role of Ministry of Morals. - Write a note on administration of justice during Mughal period. - Mention features of Gupta period administration in India.

-- Arora, Ramesh K and Goyal, Rajni : Indian Public Administration, • Institution and Issues, New Age International Publishers, 2022. - Majumdar, R. (et al) 1967, An Advanced History of India; Macmillan, New York - Misra, B.B., 1959, The Central Administration of the East India • Company1773-1834, Manchester University Press, Manchester - Puri, B.N.
-1 975, History of Indian Administration Volume II; Medieval Period, Bharatiya Vidya Mandir, Bombay - Trautmann, Thomas R. Kautilya and the Arthashastra, Leiden, Netherlands : • E.J.Brill (1971). - M.P.
+- Arora, Ramesh K and Goyal, Rajni : Indian Public Administration, Institution and Issues, New Age International Publishers, 2022. - Majumdar, R. (et al) 1967, An Advanced History of India; Macmillan, New York - Misra, B.B., 1959, The Central Administration of the East India Company1773-1834, Manchester University Press, Manchester - Puri, B.N.
+1 975, History of Indian Administration Volume II; Medieval Period, Bharatiya Vidya Mandir, Bombay - Trautmann, Thomas R. Kautilya and the Arthashastra, Leiden, Netherlands : E.J.Brill (1971). - M.P.
 Sharma.
-Recent experiments in Local Self Government in India.p-104
+Recent experiments in Local Self Government in India.p 104

-Unit - 2 🔲 Indian Administration in British Era
+Unit 2 Indian Administration in British Era

-- 2.0 Objectives
+- 2.1 Learning Objectives

-- 2.1 Introduction
+- 2.2 Introduction

-- 2.2 British Administration in India: Beginning
+- 2.3 British Administration in India: Beginning

-- 2.3 British Administration : The First Phase (1757 To 1858)
+- 2.4 British Administration : The First Phase (1757 To 1858)

-- 2.4 British Administration : The Second Phase (1859 To 1947)
+- 2.5 British Administration : The Second Phase (1859 To 1947)

-- 2.5 The Morley Minto Reform 1909
+- 2.6 The Morley Minto Reform 1909

-- 2.6 Administrative Structure
+- 2.7 Administrative Structure

-- 2.7 The Government of India Act 1935
+- 2.8 The Government of India Act 1935

-- 2.8 Conclusion
+- 2.9 Conclusion

-- 2.9 Summary
+- 2.10 Summary

-- 2.10 Glossary
+- 2.11 Glossary

-- 2.11 Model Questions
+- 2.12 Model Questions

-- 2.12 Reference
+- 2.13 Reference